PCOS Renamed Polyendocrine Metabolic Ovarian Syndrome (PMOS)

 Practitioner’s Preface

-Polycystic Ovarian Syndrome (PCOS) is the most common hormone-related disorder among females.
-Depending on the diagnostic criteria used, its prevalence ranges from 5-26%.
-Diagnosis is usually made based on having 2 out of 3 symptoms.
+Polyendocrine Metabolic Ovarian Syndrome (PMOS) is the most common hormone-related (endocrine) disorder among females.
+Even though the name of the disorder has changed, the diagnostic criteria remain the same and are based on having 2 out of 3 symptoms;

-Understanding PCOS as a metabolic disorder that results in hormone disruption, rather than hormonal failure that leads to metabolic disease, reframes both the underlying cause and treatment.
-It shifts the focus from high testosterone and irregular cycles as the root cause of PCOS to understanding these as the downstream symptoms of metabolic disruption.
+Understanding PMOS as a metabolic disorder that results in hormone disruption, rather than hormonal failure that leads to metabolic disease, reframes both the underlying cause and treatment.
+It shifts the focus from high testosterone and irregular cycles as the root cause of PMOS to understanding these as the downstream symptoms of metabolic disruption.

-Current research points to the underlying cause of PCOS as a combination of insulin resistance and hyperinsulinemia [8].
+Current research points to the underlying cause of PMOS as a combination of insulin resistance and hyperinsulinemia [8].

 Insulin resistance is a state where the body becomes “deaf” (resistant) to insulin’s signal.